juliahollermeier/GEB_Projects_tools/Documentation/Report.md

 # **Lab Session 1: GEB Projects tools**

-The objective of this laboratory session was to become familiar with the setup and use of the ESP32 microcontroller, as well as to analyze and implement 3D orientation techniques.
+The objective of this laboratory session was to become familiar with the GitHub platform as well as with the setup and use of the ESP32 microcontroller, as well as to analyze and implement 3D orientation techniques.

 ### **First operating performances diagnosis**